p2557506/UFCTracker/readme.md

 >We don't expect there to be much left of the original content in these files once you are done.
 It should be all your own code.

+Short project description:
+In this project I plan to create a UFC website that will allow anyone to get up to date with relevant information regarding the UFC.
+For example, the website will show upcoming fight cards, ranked fighters in each division and upcoming prospects to look out for in the future.